velev1/CSharp-Part-2/03. Methods/homework/05. Larger than neighbours/README.md

 ## Input
 - On the first line you will receive the number **N** - the size of the array
-- On the second line you will receive **N** numbers seperated by spaces - the array
+- On the second line you will receive **N** numbers separated by spaces - the array

 ## Output
 - Print how many numbers in the array are larger than their neighbours